How to succeed at interview

 Already graduated?
 We’ve still got you!

 SEA’s Graduate support Programme helps alumnus for two years post-graduation.
 This includes our Graduate Career Development Course, a tailored programme for post-graduation.
 The Graduate Support Programme also allows Swansea alumnus to access a dedicated support team, on hand to offer one to one career advice appointments to help you with career planning, CV checks, interview preparation or just to chat things through with an expert.
-Find out more at Advice for Graduates.

 Finally, practice, practice, practice!
 Focus on the positives, you have made it to interview because the employer liked something in your CV or application.
 Practice for interviews using the SEA online practise tool, Shortlist Me.
 Here you can simulate a real interview setting, rehearse, and record your responses and gain AI feedback on your answers.
 You can choose from a range of sector specific roles and organisations.